NCAA rifle championships

-The NCAA Rifle Championship is an annual co-educational rifle national collegiate championship sponsored by the National Collegiate Athletic Association (NCAA).
-The tournament includes an individual and team championships consisting of the two-day aggregate scoring of the smallbore competition and air rifle competition.
-The national championship rounds are contested annually in mid-March.
-West Virginia (19) and Alaska (10) have combined to win 29 of the 42 team championships.
+The NCAA rifle championships are contested at an annual competition sponsored by the National Collegiate Athletic Association to determine the team and individual champions of co-educational collegiate rifle among its member programs in the United States.
 Unlike many NCAA sports, only one National Collegiate championship is held each season with teams from Division I, Division II, and Division III competing together.
+It has been held in mid-March every year since 1980, except 2020.

+The two-day event includes individual and team titles with team scoring based on the aggregate performances of individual shooters across a set of smallbore and air rifle competitions.

+West Virginia have been the most successful program at the team and individual levels; the Mountaineers have won 20 team and 28 individual titles.

+The current team national champions are West Virginia, who won their twentieth team national championship at the 2025 event, held at the Memorial Coliseum at University of Kentucky in Lexington, KY from March 14-15.
+Cecilia Ossi of Alaska won the individual championship for smallbore, while Audrey Gognait of Ole Miss won the individual championship for air rifle.

+Background

+Co-ed status

 Under NCAA rules, sports teams that include both men and women are designated as men's teams for purposes of sports sponsorship and scholarship limitations.
 Nonetheless, rifle has been a coed sport since 1980, a year before the NCAA began holding championships in women's sports.
 Schools sponsoring rifle may field anywhere from one to three teams.
 If a school chooses to sponsor more than one team, it may have any combination of men's, women's, and coed teams.
 Two schools field men's and women's teams, and three field women's and coed teams.

-The current team national champions are the Kentucky Wildcats, who won their fourth national championship at Clune Arena, located within the Cadet Field House on the grounds of the United States Air Force Academy near Colorado Springs, Colorado, on March 11 and 12, 2022.
-Kentucky's Will Shaner won the 2022 individual title in small-bore.
-Air Force freshman Scott Rockett won the air rifle national championship, the first ever for the Academy.